 - The Undergraduate Apprenticeship Program, or UAP, was the original university-wide initiative to engage students in faculty-mentored individual research projects.

 - The UAP then transitioned out of the Honors College and became Mason’s Undergraduate Research Scholars Program, a key component of the University’s nationally-recognized Office of Student Scholarship, Creative Activities, and Research (OSCAR).

 - The Office of Fellowships was formed to help undergraduate and graduate students apply for prestigious national and international fellowships.
 The office reorganized into separate undergraduate and graduate units to better serve the student community's access to Fulbright, Boren, Goldwater, Truman and other prestigious awards.

 Mason officially launched the Honors College in 2009.
-In its formation, the college unifies the interdisciplinary activities of the previous Honors Program, with aspects of self-guided research of the Undergraduate Research Scholars Program, the academic excellence of Mason Scholars, and advancement efforts of the Office of Fellowships.
+In its formation, the college unified the interdisciplinary activities of the previous Honors Program, with aspects of self-guided research of the Undergraduate Research Scholars Program, the academic excellence of Mason Scholars, and advancement efforts of the Office of Fellowships.

 As it moves forward from a position of strength and resources, the Honors College is equipped to develop our students as scholars, leaders and change-making members of their communities.
-As our enrollment grows, we are envisioning new ways to serve and inspire our students to boldly reach for bold horizons.
+As our enrollment grows, we are envisioning new ways to serve and inspire our students to boldly reach for new horizons.

 We are proud to claim our historic legacy as our identity.
 Whether you participated in PAGE, the Honors Program, or the Undergraduate Apprenticeship Program, whether you were a Mason Scholar, a Presidential Scholar, or a University Scholar, the Honors College is your home at Mason.